kalal-sateesh/youtube/README.md

 # npm install

-3.Install the dependencies using the command npm install
+3.Install the dependencies using the command npm install and go to backend folder and run command npm install to install dependencies in backend also.

-# npm run dev
+# npm run dev and npm start

-4.Run the project on your local using npm run dev
+4.Run the project on your local for frontend using "npm run dev" and also go to backend folder and run the command "npm start" to start the server.

 # Technologies used in this project